theMartux/flexo/README.md

 **Light css grid and wireframe based on flex property.**

-##Basic elements
+## Basic elements

 <p>
 There are five elements that build the grid.
-**Container**: this element contains all the rows and can have a fixed or fluid length.
+  <b>Container</b>: this element contains all the rows and can have a fixed or fluid length.
 **Row**: contains the box and can have a fixed or fluid length.
 **Box**: this element is the grid cell. can be fixed or flexible.
 **Box in**: is the contents of the cell.
 Here it is possible to insert other grids.